The battery is discharged

-- Replace control light
+- Replace the indicator light

-- Check wire
+- Check the wire

-Worn contact carbon brushes
+The contact carbon brushes are worn out

-- Replace voltage regulator
+- Replace the voltage regulator

 Voltage regulator defect

-- Replace voltage regulator
+- Replace the voltage regulator

 Generator defect

-- Send the generator in for repair
+- Give the generator for repair

-- Tension the belt or replace it
+- Tighten the belt or replace it

 - Check the wire connections and the wires themselves

-Worn contact carbon brushes
+The contact carbon brushes are worn out

-- Replace voltage regulator
+- Replace the voltage regulator

 Voltage regulator defect

-- Replace voltage regulator
+- Replace the voltage regulator

 Generator defect

-- Send the generator in for repair
+- Give the generator for repair

 Wet outer surface of the battery

-Too much distilled water in the battery
+There is too much distilled water in the battery

-- Clean the vent holes
+- Clean the vent holes of the plugs

 Voltage regulator defect

-- Replace voltage regulator
+- Replace the voltage regulator

 Voltage regulator defect

-- Replace voltage regulator
+- Replace the voltage regulator